cunymatthieu/tgenv/README.md

 ```

 ### tgenv uninstall
-Uninstall a specific version of Terraform
+Uninstall a specific version of terragrun
 `latest` is a syntax to uninstall latest version
 `latest:<regex>` is a syntax to uninstall latest version matching regex (used by grep -e)